Kjones6052/E_Commerce_API_Mini_Project/README.md

 List of files included in this repository:
-README.md - includes instructions and information about the designed use of the code contained project_instructions.txt - copy of the project instructions with a status of COMPLETE or Incomplete
+README.md - includes instructions and information about the designed use of the code contained project_instructions.txt - copy of the project instructions with a status of COMPLETE or Incomplete app.py - contains the routes and methods used to exchange data with the database models.py - contains the database table models schema.py - contains the table schemas used for the data validation